TrungKhoaLe/classifiers/README.md

 This project assumes familiarity with Pytorch, Pytorch Lightning, Weights and Biases (W&B), and Gradio, but some basic commands are available to get you started.

+## Prerequisite

+This project uses W&B to keep track of experiments.
+Thus, in order to proceed further steps, a W&B account is required.

 ## Setting up the Python environment

 ```